The academic year is divided into three 11-week trimesters:

 - Students work under natural north facing light with sufficient space between the artist and subject to work in sight-size

-- Enrollment is kept to 27 students and all instructors work in studios on school premises.
-This close proximity and access to the instructors allows students to benefit not only from daily direct instruction and critique, but from watching the professional artist at work
+- All instructors work in studios on school premises allowing students to benefit not only from daily direct instruction and critique, but from watching the professional artist at work

 - Students have access to a small lending library and an archive of over 10,000 images, and access to ArtStore, a database of over 500,000 images operated by the Mellon Foundation.
 All studio locations are equipped with wireless service.